gabrielleQuadrado/USAtlanticTWLs/README.md

 5) [Dependence Characterization](kendallsCorrelation) - data used to create Figure 8, which shows the dependence between extreme TWL events and storm-driven components (i.e., storm surge and waves) during the tropical and extratropical storm seasons through Kendall's correlation coefficient.

 6) [Annual and Seasonal TWL Maxima Return Levels](GEVFits) - data used to create Figure 9, which displays estimates of return levels based on Generalized Extreme Value (GEV) distribution fits for annual maxima and seasonal maxima events.
-The folder also contains data for the combined return period estimates based on the seasonal maxima GEV fits.
+The folder is subdivided into three subfolders corresponding to the stations represented in Figure 9 (i.e., Sandy Hook, NJ, Kiptopeke, VA, and Fernandina Beach, FL).
+Each subfolder also contains data for the combined return period estimates based on the seasonal maxima GEV fits.

 If you have any questions, please, contact [Gabrielle P. Quadrado](mailto:gpereiraquadrado@ufl.edu?subject=[GitHub]%20Total%20Water%20Level%20Drivers).